 The second difference between these two plans is the premium.
 On average, a Plan F will cost $300 – $600 more per year in premiums at the age of 65.
 This premium difference will increase as you get older.
 Because of this, Plan F policies are not a better deal for consumers.
 Even though members get the convenience of not receiving a bill for doctor visits, they will spend significantly more on premiums compared to the out of pocket savings they receive.

 The Future of the Plan F

-The Plan F is being phased out in 2020.
+The Plan F was phased out in 2020.
 For all consumers who qualify for Medicare Nevada before 2020, they will be grandfathered into having Plan F as an option forever.
 For everyone who qualifies for Medicare after 2020, the Plan F will not be an option to enroll in.

 With no new enrollments in the Plan F after 2020, the Plan F risk pool will be shrinking as time goes on.
 Being enrolled in a shrinking risk pool can lead to volatile premium increases throughout the years.
 While the Plan F risk pool shrinks, the Plan G risk pool will receive new enrollments and grow.
 Because of this, experts project low rate increases as well as premium decreases on the Plan G in future years.

 Switching from the Plan F to the Plan G